Do bronze medals ever make sense for unicorns? – TechCrunch

 One company exiting a market is not a big deal, but we were curious about Deliveroo’s comments regarding the need for market leadership — or something close to it — to warrant continued investment.
 Is this the common reality for startups battling for market position, no matter if those markets are cities or countries?

-Some startup markets have trended towards monopolies or duopolies.
+Some startup markets have trended toward monopolies or duopolies.
 The Uber-Didi battle in China led to the companies agreeing to stop competing.
 Uber also recently sold its Uber Eats business in India to Zomato.
 In the United States, Uber and Lyft’s smaller competitors have long been forgotten and both the American ride-hailing giants continue to battle for dominance.

-It’s no surprise that some startup markets lean towards monopolies or duopolies.
+It’s no surprise that some startup markets lean toward monopolies or duopolies.
 Many countries protect intellectual property via patents that can constrain new innovation to one or two players for an extended period of time.
-Monopolies can also arise when a new technology or method of business is invented — Google’s Internet parsing search tech led to a nigh-monopoly in many markets, for example.
+Monopolies can also arise when a new technology or method of business is invented — Google’s internet parsing search tech led to a nigh-monopoly in many markets, for example.

 In businesses where efficiencies of scale have a large effect, monopolies can form when leading players consolidate smaller competitors until just one or two companies remain.
 Standard Oil is the canonical example of this process.